psychobolt/vite-storybook-boilerplate/DEVELOPMENT.md

 yarn lint
 yarn format # This is automatically called on git commit

-# Reusable scripts that can be included in a workspace script e.g. "lint": "yarn g:ts-script ./path/to/script.ts",
+# Global tasks that can be hoisted to any workspace scope
-yarn g:ts-script ./path/to/script.ts
+yarn g:ts-script ./path/to/script.ts # Reusable scripts that can be included in a workspace script e.g. "lint": "yarn g:ts-script ./path/to/script.ts"
 yarn g:lint-js # Lint js files with eslint yarn g:lint-css # Lint [s]css files with stylelint
 yarn g:prettier [options] # Runs prettier format tool